valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ## Process Phase
 I will be uploading the relevant CSV files into BigQuery and applying various data cleaning techniques using SQL.
 This will involve checking for missing data, ensuring correct data types and formats, identifying and removing duplicates, verifying column names, and ensuring consistency within date and time columns.
 All these cleaning methods could also be done using Google Sheets.
 I will continue searching for any potential data issues throughout the entire analysis.

-There was an issue uploading hourly files and daily_sleep to BigQuery due to data type, as it only accepts UTC standard type and time format was local time.
-Therefore, uploaded the files and edited the schema to STRING type in order to create the table. **Fixed this issue later on by using the SUBSTR function and removing the necessary part of the string.**
+I encountered an issue uploading the hourly and daily_sleep files to BigQuery due to the data type.
+BigQuery only accepts data in UTC standard type, and the time format in the files was in local time.
+To resolve this, I uploaded the files and edited the schema to STRING type, allowing me to create the table.
+I fixed this issue later on by using the SUBSTR function to remove the unnecessary part of the string, ensuring compatibility with BigQuery's requirements.

 I will be importing the CSV files to BigQuery that contain the following tables:
 - daily_activity